CRASH Air War and Resistance Museum '40-'45 in Aalsmouderbrug

 War museum and resistance museum in Haarlemmermeer

-Do you want to know more about what the Haarlemmermeerders did in the resistance?
-Or how many people in hiding ended up in the municipality?
-And what is the story of the secret agent Jos Gemmeke?
-There is plenty to discover in the second part of the CRASH Museum.
-This is a resistance museum and focuses on hiding, resistance and secret agents.
-For example, view the models of two hiding places.
-The museum also regularly organizes a changing exhibition that fits a major theme.
-View the agenda (https://crash40-45.nl/ecwd_calendar/agenda/) for the current exhibition.
-The team of volunteers often organizes lectures.
+Want to know more about what the people of Haarlemmermeer did in the resistance?
+Or how many people ended up in hiding in the municipality?
+And what's the story of secret agent Jos Gemmeke?
+There's plenty to discover in the second section of the CRASH Museum.
+This resistance museum highlights hiding, the resistance, and secret agents.
+For example, see the models of two hiding places.
+The museum also regularly hosts changing exhibitions related to a major theme.
+View the agenda for the current exhibitionThe team of volunteers often organizes lectures.

 In the CRASH air war and resistance museum